kiprasmel/turbo-schedule/README.md

 Visit <a href="https://ts.kipras.org">ts.kipras.org</a>!

-> there's also a public API available - docs are coming soon!
+> there's also a public API available - <a href="https://ts.kipras.org/api/v1/docs/">ts.kipras.org/api/v1/docs</a> 🚀

 You can also run `turbo-schedule` locally: